2022 FIFA World Cup Group C: Matches

+Matches took place from 22 to 30 November 2022.
 All times listed are local, AST (UTC+3).

 Argentina vs Saudi Arabia

-The teams had faced each other four times prior to the tournament, most recently in 2012, a 0–0 draw in a friendly.
+Argentina had faced Saudi Arabia four times prior to the tournament, most recently in 2012, a 0–0 friendly.
 Argentina took the lead in the 10th minute with a penalty from Lionel Messi, awarded for a foul on Leandro Paredes, which he rolled into the left corner.
 Argentina would have three further first-half goals ruled out for marginal offsides, once from Messi and twice from Lautaro Martínez.
 In the second half, Saudi Arabia would quickly find an equalizer, with Saleh Al-Shehri converting a low shot into the net's right corner in the 48th minute.
 Saudi Arabia then took the lead five minutes later when Salem Al-Dawsari curled the ball into the right corner of the net from just inside the penalty area.
 Following nearly fourteen minutes of stoppage time caused by a delay in the match due to Saudi defender Yasser Al-Shahrani colliding with his own goalkeeper Mohammed Al-Owais, Saudi Arabia managed to see out the victory.

 Saudi Arabia's victory ended Argentina's 36-match unbeaten streak, dating back to 2019.
 According to Gracenote, the win was the "most surprising" in World Cup history, with many calling it one of the biggest World Cup upsets of all time.
 This was also the first World Cup since 1990 in which Argentina lost their opening match.
 Following their eventual victory in the final, Argentina became just the second side to win the tournament despite losing their first game; Spain did the same in 2010 after losing their opener against Switzerland.